glenndehaan/unifi-voucher-site/README.md

       # Kiosk Voucher Type, format: expiration in minutes (required),single-use or multi-use vouchers value - '0' is for multi-use (unlimited) - '1' is for single-use - 'N' is for multi-use (Nx) (optional),upload speed limit in kbps (optional),download speed limit in kbps (optional),data transfer limit in MB (optional)
       # To skip a parameter just but nothing in between the comma's
       KIOSK_VOUCHER_TYPE: '480,1,,,'
+      # Enable/disable the requirement for a guest to enter their name before generating a voucher
+      KIOSK_NAME_REQUIRED: 'false'
       # Sets the application Log Level (Valid Options: error|warn|info|debug|trace)
       LOG_LEVEL: 'info'
       # Sets the default translation for dropdowns